madcampos/madcampos.github.io/src/content/blog/2024/02/react-is-dead.md

 ### It's all about data

-The "data flows only one way" model of thinking is useful to break of the utter chaos that was angular's "bananas in a box".
+The "data flows only one way" model of thinking is useful to break of the utter chaos that was Angular's "bananas in a box".
 That thing is _utterly insane_ and create so many hard to track bugs.

 But things don't need to be all or nothing.
 If you look at Vue's model, it has [two way data binding](https://vuejs.org/guide/essentials/forms) but it flows more naturally and don't enforce you to make your code to be a specific way just because the library doesn't support it.[^2]

 If you need to make your data move "up" in react you have to either "lift the state up" or use redux.

-Lifting the state up creates an issue where your app will rerender over and over even with data that does not change.
-Even worse, it will rerender _sibling_ components that have nothing to do with the changed data...
+Lifting the state up creates an issue where your app will re-render over and over even with data that does not change.
+Even worse, it will re-render _sibling_ components that have nothing to do with the changed data...
 Because that is how react works.

 Using redux is a whole can of worms on itself.
 Getting it right is a blessing, but you need to write more boilerplate than a Java app to get something done.
 At least it is fast... 🤷‍♂️